Program Curriculum

 Adaptive Daily Living

-3 children with developmental disability with 2 instructor working on arts and crafts We provide ample opportunities for trainees to enhance their communication and language skills through diverse activities.
+We provide ample opportunities for trainees to enhance their communication and language skills through diverse activities.
 These include engaging in basic daily conversations, participating in role-playing exercises, joining class discussions, delivering project presentations, and expanding their vocabulary knowledge.
+Common knowledge in Daily Living

-2 persons with developmental disability sitting on wheel chair walked around with another person with developmental disability and 2 instructor at the mall Possessing a broad range of common knowledge significantly improves the quality of life for trainees.
+Possessing a broad range of common knowledge significantly improves the quality of life for trainees.
 They develop these skills through engagement in diverse activities, such as project-based learning, grocery shopping, and schedule planning.
+Emotional and Behavioral Management

-A group of persons with developmental disability playing with volleyball Engaging in the development of recreational and leisure skills enhances well-being, empowers individuals, fosters friendships, and alleviates stress.
+Engaging in the development of recreational and leisure skills enhances well-being, empowers individuals, fosters friendships, and alleviates stress.
 Trainees derive pleasure from activities such as dancing, singing karaoke, playing with Lego, participating in art and craft projects, playing musical instruments, enjoying social games, engaging in board games, and exploring the community.
+Pre-vocational and Vocational Skills

 By participating in a wide range of projects, including paper shredding, cutting, packaging, cooking, paper quilling, painting, folding flyers, making earrings, and creating mosaic tea coasters, trainees cultivate both pre-vocational and vocational skills.
 These activities not only enhance their manual dexterity but also stimulate their creativity.